 Pediatric cancers occur in children and adolescents from 0-19 years old.
 While adults and children do share some cancer types, they are not treated for the disease in the same way.
 Because children are smaller and often still growing, they face unique challenges when diagnosed with cancer.

 More than 15,000 children and adolescents are diagnosed each year with cancer in the U.S. The number of children who die every year from cancer has decreased over the last 40+ years, but we still lose nearly 2,000 children from cancer each year.
-Cancer is the leading disease-related cause of death for American children over one year old.
+Cancer is the leading disease-related cause of death for children in the U.S. over one year old.

 Dick Vitale Fund for Pediatric Cancer

 Your donations to the Dick Vitale Pediatric Fund at the V Foundation support innovative pediatric cancer research.
-Through this fund, the V Foundation has awarded more than $55 million to end pediatric cancer.
+Through this fund, the V Foundation has awarded nearly $55 million to end pediatric cancer.

-Dick has hosted an annual Gala for 16 years and raised more than $40 million to fund research for childhood cancer.
+Dick has hosted an annual Gala for 16 years and raised millions to fund research for childhood cancer.
 He has an unmatched energy and has described himself as obsessed with cancer research funding.

 Dick has often proclaimed he will continue to raise money for kids with cancer “until his last breath.”
 He is truly a champion!